A Noise Warning

-I have always wanted to know more, and why and how.
+I have always listened to the “noise” in an effort to know more, and why and how.
 When Secondborn started her litany of “Why?” with me and I made mention of it to Mom, I got the response, “Now you’re paying for your raising.”
 Evidently I wore my mother out with my need to know why.

 Untested, Untried Faith